skinny97214/TheHeretic/README.md

 * mailchimp support for custom confirmation page
 * what is static.html for?
 * add face icon
+* add tweet and fbook shares to end of email
+* make it more obvious it's from me
+* add retina graphics

 DONE
 * design a proper logo